sr6865/Mini-Project/README.md

 3. In the command line, type `gcc vinylmanagement.c -o vinylmgmt` to compile the "vinylmanagement.c" file into an executable "vinylmgmt" using GCC.
 4. Now type `./vinylmgmt` to execute the code.

-# SCOPE OF IMPROVEMENT
-1. This code has a bug where data with spaces is split between different datatypes, so data has to be entered without spaces for now.
-This can be rectified in the future.
-2. A more simpler and less cluttered frontend can be designed, possibly a GUI interface.
-3. The code can be cleaned out and refined for better performance and response times.

 Made by Siddharth Saxena(RA2111030010029)

-All rights go to their respective owners.